About the Journal

 Our scope includes computational linguistics, human language technologies and literary studies, digital arts, and media.
 Technology criticism, digital library studies, information, and archive studies, are some of the major fields.
 The list is by no means exhaustive.

-The Journal of the Digital Humanities Association of Southern Africa (DHASA) is a peer-reviewed open-access journal of DHASA.
 Since its foundation in 2016, DHASA has become the official network of digital humanities scholars in Southern Africa.
 DHASA members come from a wide variety of fields in the humanities, social sciences, and computer sciences.

 One of our key goals is to develop a ‘methodological commons’, “providing guidance in the development of standards and expertise to promote best practices in digital humanities teaching and research.”
 Another aim is to create a much-needed dialogue and critical reflection on digital humanities teaching and research to provide a voice and channel for debates on pertinent issues.

 JDHASA has adopted a new publication schedule, ensuring a minimum of two regular issues per year.
 The journal aims to expedite the dissemination of scholarly articles, and as soon as the rigorous review process is completed, accepted articles will be promptly published.
 To enhance the accessibility and identification of published works, each article will receive a unique Digital Object Identifier (DOI).
 The journal will adhere to specific cut-off dates for each issue: the 30th of June for the first issue of the year and the 31st of December for the second issue.
-Furthermore, JDHASA may also periodically announce calls for special issues, providing researchers with the opportunity to contribute to themed editions or address emerging topics within the field.
+Furthermore, JDHASA also periodically announces calls for special issues, providing researchers with the opportunity to contribute to themed editions or address emerging topics within the field.

 Previous Issues and Proceedings